MRVOIDX/Intelligent-Fake-Banking-Platform-with-AI-Threat-Detection/README.md

 - **OWASP** - For comprehensive security guidelines and vulnerability documentation
 - **Groq AI** - For providing free AI API access for educational purposes
 - **Flask Community** - For excellent documentation and support
-- **Replit** - For providing a development environment and hosting platform

 ---